galanodel2010/ee462/Project_1/README.md

 You will analyze three models that you have constructed using the conditions given below.
 First make sure, all three models' results are consistent with each other.
 Plot the following and comment on the variation of each variable, and explain as detailed as possible.

+**Part 1.**  This part to be completed with Model-I

-1. Apply rated voltages to both armature and field winding (if applicable).
+Apply rated voltages to both armature and field winding (if applicable).
 Obtain the following variations against time.
-Make sure that the system reaches the steady state, and start these from t=0 to steady state.
+Make sure that the system reaches the steady state, and plot following graphs from t=0 to steady state.

    * Motor speed and torque
    * Back-emf voltage and current
-   * Motor torque and load torque
+   * Motor torque and load torque (referred to motor side)
-   * Motor speed and load speed
+   * Motor speed and load speed (referred to motor side)
    * Overall system efficiency

+**Part 2.** This part to be completed with Model-II

-2. Decrease the armature voltage to its 50% when the system is operating at its steady state at the rated values and plot the following:
+Decrease the armature voltage to 50% of the rated value when the motor is running at steady state at the rated values and plot the following:

    *	Motor speed and torque
-   *	Armature voltage, current and electric power (comment on the operating mode)
+   *	Armature voltage, current and electric power
    *	Motor torque and load torque
-   *	Motor speed and load speed
+   *	Motor speed and load speed (referred to motor side)

+**Part 3.** This part to be completed with Model-III

-3. Design a voltage controller such that the start-up armature current never exceeds 150% of its rated value (use a simple controlled voltage source, do not use power electronic circuits yet in this project).
+Design a voltage controller such that the start-up armature current never exceeds 150% of its rated value (use a simple controlled voltage source, do not use power electronic circuits yet in this project).

    *  Motor speed and torque
    *  Armature voltage and current